-Camden County bicycle accident lawyers know that people on bikes are vulnerable to injuries that can be life-changing, including head trauma, brain injury, spinal cord, neck injuries, broken bones, internal injuries, and medical care.
+Camden County bicycle crash attorneys know that people on bikes are vulnerable to injuries that can be life-changing, including head trauma, brain injury, spinal cord, neck injuries, broken bones, internal injuries, and medical care.
 Related expenses can mount up fast.

 Proving Negligence in a Cycling Case

 The five elements of proving negligence include duty of care, breach, cause in fact, proximate cause, and damages.
 Duty of care means that an individual has a legal obligation to behave in a cautious, watchful manner toward another person or the public to avoid causing harm or property damage.
-One needs to prove that the negligent party’s behavior that violated duty of care.
-An omission can also be a breach.
+One needs to prove that the negligent party’s behavior violated his or her legal duty of care.
+An omission could also be considered a breach.

 Cause in fact means that the breach caused the accident.
-A particular and foreseeable event resulted is considered the proximate cause.
-When actual financial damages occur, the accused party can be deemed negligent.
-For more ways on how to prove negligence, those injured should speak with a Camden County bicycle accident lawyer.
+A particular and foreseeable event is considered the proximate cause.
+When actual financial damages occur, the accused party could be required to reimburse any losses he or she caused.